OpsMx/standard-isd-gitops/README.md

 6. Push all changes in the gitops-repo to git (e.g `git add -A; git commit -m"my changes";git push`)

-7. Create a configmap for inputs and a service account as follows:
+7. Create namespace, a configmap for inputs and a service account as follows:
+- `kubectl create ns opsmx-isd`
 - `kubectl -n opsmx-isd apply -f install/inputcm.yaml`
-- `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml`
+- `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml` # Edit namespace if changed from the default "opsmx-isd"

 ## Create secrets
 *ISD supports multiple secret managers for storing secrets such as DB passwords, SSO authenticatoin details and so on.
 Using kubernetes secrets is the default.*